Why Are Buddhist Monks Attacking Muslims? A Response…..

 for the frustrated aspirations of the majority”.

 OOPS!
 Does he tell you that the second wave of riots in Meiktila started when a Muslim man poured gasoline over a Buddhist woman’s body and set her on fire?
-Or that the riots started when the dispute that started in a gold shop elsewhere, later was carried on further when a group of Muslim in front of a mosque pulled a Buddhist monk off of his bike and after pouring petrol on him before setting him on fire?(2) None of this has been disputed by anyone, although Dr. Strathern is mouthing it off here as if this were pre WWII Germany all over again.
+Or that the riots started when the dispute that started in a gold shop elsewhere, later was carried on further when a group of Muslim in front of a mosque pulled a Buddhist monk off of his bike and after pouring petrol on him before setting him on fire?(2) None of this has been disputed by anyone, although Dr. Strathern is talking here as if this were pre WWII Germany all over again.